MicrosoftDocs/learn/learn-pr/wwl-azure/enable-monitoring-end-to-end-tracing/includes/6-debug-microsoft-service-architecture.md

-Now that you've been collecting log data from your Spring Cloud Service, your next step will be to query the log data.
+Now that you've been collecting log data from your Spring Apps Service, your next step will be to query the log data.

 In this section, you'll view the following entries: